 Peru is located on the west coast of South America.
 It is the third largest country in South America in area.
 Peru borders Ecuador and Colombia to the north, Brazil and Bolivia to the east, Chile to the south and the entire west coast borders the Pacific Ocean.
-Geographically, we can divide Peru into three regions: a narrow strip of about 100 kilometers wide desert area along the coast, in the east the Andes Mountains, after the Himalayas, the second largest mountainketand in the world, located between 3000 and 4000 meters and finally the huge Amazon region with its rainforests.
+Geographically, we can divide Peru into three regions: a narrow strip of about 100 kilometers wide desert area along the coast, in the east the Andes Mountains, after the Himalayas, the second largest mountain range in the world, located between 3000 and 4000 meters altitude and finally the huge Amazon region with its rainforests.

 Before the arrival of the Spanish conquistadors, Peru was the empire of the Incas, of which Cuzco was the capital.
 Between its conquest by the Spanish in 1572 and its independence in 1821, the country was governed by Spain.

 The ancient Inca settlement of Machu Picchu is just one of the many highlights the country has to offer.
 The mix of ancient civilizations and archaeology, extraordinary landscapes, few destinations have as much to offer their visitors as Peru.

 From mountain range to jungle, from beach to desert, from colonial city to cosmopolitan city, it is truly a beautiful place to visit.